What you need to know to conduct animal research

 - Be listed on an approved protocol.
 For already approved protocols, add the person by submitting an amendment to your Topaz Elements protocol.
 In the menu on the right hand side of this webpage, click on the instructions on submitting an amendment or protocol.

 - When submitting a protocol application or amendment to add personnel, complete a Personnel Qualifications Form and upload it to the Elements amendment.
 Click here to learn more about maintaining Training Documentation for your personnel.
 Your qualifications must be approved by the IACUC Office before handling or working with animals.
 This is your training documentation.

-- Take an IACUC training session (2.5 hours) and work with your lab to develop a training plan on how you will learn to conduct procedures on the protocols you will be working on.
+- Take the IACUC CITI Online Training, at https://www.citiprogram.org/ .
+Work with your lab to develop a training plan on how you will learn to conduct procedures on the protocols you will be working on.
 You may not handle animals until you are listed on an approved protocol.